ESCOMP/CTSM/doc/source/lilac/obtaining-building-and-running/obtaining-and-building-ctsm.rst

 If you are using a machine thata has not been ported to CIME_, then you need to specify additional information to ``build_ctsm`` that is needed by the build system.
-Before building CTSM, you should load any modules required by the atmosphere model or CTSM builds, including all of the :ref:`prerequisites noted above<building-ctsm-and-lilac-prerequisites>`.
+Before building CTSM, you should load any modules and/or set any environment variables required by the atmosphere model or CTSM builds, including all of the :ref:`prerequisites noted above<building-ctsm-and-lilac-prerequisites>`.

 The minimal amount of information needed is given by the following::